michaelnisi/manger/README.md

 Read more [here](https://stackoverflow.com/questions/28792784/why-does-git-use-a-cryptographic-hash-function).

-### query()
+### Query

-A query to get a feed or entries of a feed in a time range between `Date.now()` and `since`.
+A Query to get a feed or entries of a feed in a time range between `Date.now()` and `since`.
 Conceptually consequent, but semantically inaccurate, the `since` date is exclusive.
 If you pass the `updated` date of the latest entry received, this entry will not be included in the response.

 - `url` `String()`
 - `since` [`Date()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) `| void()`